ohmex/goweb/README.md

 2. REST API based resource management
 3. RBAC access controls based on Casbin
 4. JWT based authentication with custom claims

+## TODO:
+1. Token should be unique for the User & Domain, No need to send domain explicitly, it can be the part of token